ORNL/AdditiveFOAM/tutorials/tabulated/README.md

 n = A*log2(x) + B
 ```

-where `x` is the ratio between the current heat source depth and lateral heat source size.
-The implementation clamps this internal numerical exponent consistently with the `projectedGaussian` model.
+where `x` is the ratio between the current heat-source depth and lateral

-`file`

-Name of the tabulated 2D beam file.
-Relative paths are interpreted relative to the `constant/` directory.
+heat-source size.

+`nPoints`

+Controls the sub-cell sampling resolution used when integrating the heat source
+over mesh cells.

 ## Tabulated beam file format

 The tabulated beam file is a headerless ASCII file.
-It must not contain comment lines.
+It must not contain comment
+lines.

 The required format is: